pjvds/born2code.net/_drafts/use-wercker-to-publish-jekyll.md

 keywords: [wercker, jekyll, continuous deployment, Amazone S3]
 ---

-We usually associate a *automated deployment pipeline* as a solution to lower the complexity of deployment for applications that are developed by big teams.
-But in this article we will go into details of how we can leverage it for static site generators.
+We usually associate an *automated deployment pipeline* as a solution to lower the complexity of deployment for applications that are developed by big teams.
+But in this article we will go into detail of how we can leverage it for the popular static site generator [Jekyll](http://jekyllrb.com).

-With many [blogger moving to static site generators](https://www.google.nl/search?q=popular+bloggers+moving+to+jekyll) and success stories like [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/), people are now accepting them as an alternative to dynamically generated websites.
-Especially when security, performance and hosting simplicity are important.
+With many [blogger moving to static site generators](https://www.google.nl/search?q=popular+bloggers+moving+to+jekyll) and success stories like [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) people are accepting static site generators as a serious alternative.
+Especially when security and performance are important.

-Although static site generators introduce a lot of goodness, they come with a price.
-Every time the content changes, you need to regenerate the site.
-This regeneration must be done by a machine that has the static site generator software installed.
-For Jekyll this means you need to have [Ruby](http://www.ruby-lang.org/) and [Jekyll](http://jekyllrb.com) installed.
+Beside all the goodness static site generators offer, they come with a price.
+You need to regenerate the site every time the content changes.
+This must be done by a machine that has the static site generator software installed.
+For Jekyll this means [Ruby](http://www.ruby-lang.org/) and [Jekyll](http://jekyllrb.com).
 Although this may not be a problem for your development machine, it will held you from finishing an article on your tablet or fixing a typo from your cell phone.

 ## Wercker to the rescue!

 Wercker is a content continuous delivery platform in the cloud.
-We can leverage its power to do the content generation and deployment process for us.
+You can leverage its power to do the content generation and deployment process for you.
+Here is how you set it up for a [Jekyll](http://jekyllrb.com) site that is hosted on [Amazon S3](http://aws.amazon.com/s3/).

 ## Assumptions

-I assume the following:

 * You have [created a account](https://app.wercker.com/users/new/) at wercker.
-* You have the code of your yekyll site hosted at [Github](http://github.com) or [Bitbucket](http://bitbucket.com).
+* You have the code of your jekyll site hosted at [Github](http://github.com) or [Bitbucket](http://bitbucket.com).
 * You have cloned a repository that contains a [jekyll](http://jekyllrb.com) site locally.
-* You have an [Amazon S3 bucket setup](http://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html) that hosts your website.
+* You have an [Amazon S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html) that hosts your website.

 ## Add your application to wercker

-After you signed into [wercker](http://app.wercker.com/) you can add your application by clicking the `add an application` button.
+The first step is to add your application to wercker.
+[Sign in](http://app.wercker.com/) at wercker and click the big blue `add an application` button.

 ![image]({{ 'use-wercker-to-publish-jekyll/welcome-to-wercker.png' | asset_url }})

-The process that starts let you choose your repository at Github or Bitbucket.
-After you picked your repository, make sure you give the user `werckerbot` read rights on your repository by making it a collaborator.
+Follow the steps that and make sure you give the `werckerbot` user read rights on your repository at Github or Bitbucket.

-When everything succeeded, the following screen should appear.
+When everything succeeded, the following screen appears.

 ![image]({{ 'use-wercker-to-publish-jekyll/thank-you-for-adding-a-new-project.png' | asset_url }})

 ## Creating the wercker.yml

-The [`wercker.yml`](http://devcenter.wercker.com/articles/werckeryml/intro.html) file is the place where we define our build and deployment process.

-Create a `wercker.yml` file in the root of your repository with the following content:
+It is time to define your build process.
+Create a new file called `wercker.yml` in the root of your repository with the following content:

 {% highlight yaml %}
 # define we want to run our build in a ruby box